koriroys/pakyow-docs/docs/helpers/params.md

 name: Params
 ---

-Query string parameters and values from parameterized routes are available in the `params` helper.
+Query string parameters, POST data, and values from routes arguments are available in the `params` helper.

     ruby:
-    params

-(TODO reference working with forms)
+    get ':foo' do
+      p params[:foo]
+    end